We will give you clear steps for making a good sales pitch.

 Step 3 – Compose Good Probing Sales Questions

-The best salesperson is the one that asks the best questions.
-The next step in how to make a good sales pitch is to compose good probing sales questions that you can ask when talking with sales prospects.
+The best salesperson asks the best questions.
+The next step in making a good sales pitch is to compose good probing sales questions that you can ask when talking with sales prospects.

-One way to arrive at a good list of questions is to look at the pain points that you identified in step 2.
-For each pain point, there are likely one or two questions that you could ask to identify if the prospect has that particular pain or concern.
+One way to arrive at a good list of questions is to look at the pain points you identified in step 2.
+For each pain point, there are likely one or two questions that you could ask to determine whether the prospect has that particular pain or concern.

 Putting All of That Together to Create a Pitch